 By Holman Bible Publishers

 I remember back in school, I met up with a group of friends for prayer.
 Some of them were praying loud, powerful prayers as they paced back and forth on the floor.
 Some others prayed eloquent prayers and I wondered why I couldn’t get my words together like theirs.
 But, God just wanted me to pray like me.
 He wanted to hear my voice, not my best imitation of someone else.
 Just like prayer, our relationship with God is not a competition.
 It’s not something to be compared.
-It’s a sacred type of fellowship between God and ourselves.
+It’s a sacred fellowship between God and ourselves.

 7. Learn how to depend on God

-Finally, if you want to develop a personal relationship with God, you should learn how to depend on him.
+Finally, if you want to develop a personal relationship with God, learn how to depend on him.
 I’m a pretty self-reliant person and I like to do things on my own.
 But, I had to learn how to depend on God for everything when pursuing a relationship with God.
 This looked like, praying and asking him for guidance before making a decision, asking him to be with me throughout the day before leaving for work, or asking him to give me wisdom in my day to day conversations.
 Depending on God is crucial for developing a strong relationship with him.

-Developing a relationship with God is a process.
+Building a relationship with God is a process.
 It won’t happen all at once and sometimes you’ll think your relationship with him is strong one day and the next day you may wonder if he’s even there.
 But, that’s a part of the journey.
 Like any relationship, a relationship with God is complex.
 You’ll learn more about him and encounter him in deeper ways in each season.
 As you draw closer to him, he’ll reveal more of himself to you and teach you more about what he is like.